-- generate strong passwords that a human being would be unlikely to guess.
+- Generate strong passwords that a human being would be unlikely to guess.

-store several passwords (and responses to security questions) safely.
+- Store several passwords (and responses to security questions) safely.

-protect all of your passwords with a single master password (or passphrase ).
+- Protect your passwords with a single master password (or passphrase ).

-using a password manager creates a single point of failure.
+- Using a password manager creates a single point of failure.

-password managers are an obvious target for adversaries.
+- Password managers are an obvious target for adversaries.

 Creating Strong Passwords Using Dice anchor link

-- passwords for your device
+- Passwords for your device

-- passwords for encryption (like full-disk encryption)
+- Passwords for encryption (like full-disk encryption)

-- the master password, or “passphrase,” for your password manager
+- The master password, or “passphrase,” for your password manager

-- your email password
+- Your email password